 At Filipino parties, you typically have not one dessert, but like 12.
 Everyone brings one.
 Growing up, my sister’s and my favorite desserts were coconut cakes.
 We especially loved cassava cake, which is sweet and gooey, and bibingka, which is baked in a banana leaf, so it has this wonderful, mild banana-leaf flavor.

 With all that sugar, you definitely needed to keep your teeth clean!
 How did you come up with the idea to add something so yummy to dental floss?

 The idea to incorporate it in the floss came from Chrystle.
 When we started the company, oil pulling was all the rage.
 Chrystle’s dental patients were always asking her what she thought about it.
 She found it so weird that her patients were too lazy to floss daily, but they were willing to swish coconut oil around in their mouths for 20 minutes a day.

 Coconut oil is a natural antimicrobial and it’s a really nice lubricant for floss.
 We hoped that by adding it to floss, we might inspire more people to make flossing a daily part of their self-care routine.

 Each year, we would celebrate Chinese New Year with lots of food.
-My grandmother would make yummy pan-fried radish cakes with dried seafood and chives and another delicious cake called Tikoy.
-It doesn’t sound very healthy now, but I think it’s mostly rice and palm sugar that’s been battered and pan-fried.
+My grandmother would make yummy pan-fried radish cakes with dried seafood and chives and another delicious cake called tikoy.
+It’s mostly rice and palm sugar that’s been battered and pan-fried, so not exactly healthy.

 Also, sesame oil and hot sauce are two of my favorite condiments to put on anything.
 If I didn’t grow up in a Chinese household, I may not have been exposed to those two things, which are two of the biggest delights in my life.